ticktac-project/benchmarks/csmacd/tchecker/README.md

 It.
 FSTTCS 2016: 48:1-48:14*).
 Run `csmacd-fixed.sh` for help on how to build a model from the script.

-- `csmacd-full.sh` generated a TChecker model that correspond to the publication above (i.e. collision is model as a global transition that synchronizes all the processes), with the missing transition added.
+- `csmacd-full.sh` generated a TChecker model that corresponds to the publication above (i.e. collisions are modelled as a global transition that synchronizes all the processes), and with the missing transition added.
 Run `csmacd-full.sh` for help on how to build a model from the script.